luhmann/luhmann/README.md

 Complexity is the cause of all frustrations in programming.
 It cannot be evaded, but avoided.
 Most often it's a sign that things are not yet fully understood.

-Maintaining software is not a lesser task than writing software, it is giving love to what makes you money right now.
+Maintaining software is no lesser task than writing software, it is giving love to what makes you money right now.

 Communication is unlikely, time-consuming and can be frustrating.
 It is what you should try hardest to get right.